Anitha987/Ani-Awards/README.md

 * To access my application a user must run python3.6 manage.py runserver.

-Support and contact details
+## Support and contact details
-If you encount any problem please let me know.below is my email
+If you encounter any problem please let me know.below is my email

-E-mail:anithaumuhire@gmail.com
+### E-mail:anithaumuhire@gmail.com

-below is the link ofmy application
+below is the link of my application

 https://github.com/Anitha987/Instagram
 Build